subvisual/subvisual.com/src/posts/2013-10-29-when-an-experiment-blows-your-mind/index.md

 ---
+highlight: false
-path: /13-when-an-experiment-blows-your-mind/
+path: 13-when-an-experiment-blows-your-mind
-title: "When an experiment blows your mind"
+title: When an experiment blows your mind
+categories:
+  - academy
 author: roberto-machado
 date: 2013-10-29
+intro: >
+  Creators School's first edition took place in September and I have to say, it was mind-blowing.
 tags:
   - community
-intro: >
-  Creators School's first edition took place in September and I have to say, it was mind-blowing.
 ---

 [Creators School](https://cs.groupbuddies.com/)'s first edition took place in September and I have to say, it was mind-blowing.